 High sugar beverages

 If your kids are consuming lots of sugary sodas, sports drinks, or juices, it’s time to rethink your trips to the grocery store.
 Sodas and sports drinks especially coat the teeth with a layer of acid, which, as you can imagine, can lead to all kinds of dental trouble down the road.
 It’s best to skip these kinds of drinks altogether.
-Kids who consume too many sodas or sugar-heavy juices may require help from a dental implants Austin dentist to replace teeth that are beyond repair.

 Although these foods – oranges, tomatoes, lemons – contain nourishing nutrients, their high acid content can lend to tooth decay.
 Sucking on lemons or limes is also problematic, as prolonged exposure can lead to glossy teeth – a sign that the tooth enamel is wearing down.
 It’s fine for kinds to consume these fruits, however, as long as they flush them down with lots of water, which will serve to buffer the effects of the acids.

 These foods – white breads, potato chips, white rice – not only seep into the spaces between teeth but provide sustenance for growing bacteria as well.
 The bacteria that enjoys consuming starch is the very same living substance that creates plaque.
 If your kids love to eat macaroni and cheese, spaghetti, or baloney sandwiches on white bread, make sure they brush their teeth and floss regularly.